austevick/python-class/topics/classes/PITCHME.md

 +++
 In Python, everything is an object and since an object is a class, everything in python is also a class.
 +++
 A class is a template for creating objects.
-Objects have member variables and behavior associated with them.
+Objects have member variables (attributes) and behavior associated with them (methods).
 <!--  https://www.hackerearth.com/practice/python/object-oriented-programming/classes-and-objects-i/tutorial/ -->

 +++